uci-cbcl/FactorNet/data/README.md

 Required
 --------
-* [samtools] (https://github.com/samtools/samtools).
+* [samtools](https://github.com/samtools/samtools).
 Useful for manipulating BAM files.
 If you do genomics, chances are you already have this.
 Latest version should be sufficient.
-* [deepTools] (https://github.com/fidelram/deepTools).
+* [deepTools](https://github.com/fidelram/deepTools).
 Tools for normalizing read coverage in BAM files.
 Despite its name, it has nothing to do with deep learning.

 ```
 $ ls